tgstation/tgstation-server/README.md

 * `RepoKey/`
 	* This contains ssh key information for automatic changelog pushing.

+* `EventHandlers/`
+	* This contains batch files that run after certain events, currently only precompile and postcompile events are implemented.

 * `BYOND/`
 	* This contains the actual BYOND installation the server uses